 Having been a Shipping & Receiving Coordinator with Horner Industrial Group in Springfield, Ohio, for more than 5 years, please accept my submission for your job opening.

 Before my most recent role, I worked for various companies throughout Dayton, Springfield, and Cincinnati, including IdX, Northrop Grumman, and Sweet Manufacturing.
-My management role was built off of my time as an Material/Order Handler and Shipping Supervisor roles right after college.
+My management role was built off of my time as an Material/Order Handler and Shipping Supervisor roles I acquired after college.

 Fleet Maintenance/Management RFI/RFP Administration Supply Requirements & Purchasing Order Fulfillment & Processing Insurance Policy Coverage & Deductibles Department Management JIT Manufacturing & Packaging High-Volume Material Handling

 In addition to my education and work experience, I maintain an active membership to APICS and take many of the organization’s on-going training for logistics and operations managers.